PNatchev/ReactFundamentals/README.md

 # ReactFundamentals
-Created a react project during my react certification course
+Created a react project during my react certification course.

+I uploaded the source for the components I created.